 - Let rise for 40 minutes in the 113°F/45°C oven, or until it has nearly doubled in size.

 - Divide the dough into as many balls as strands needed to braid (one for a spiral, six or four strands).

-- Braid the challah (see illustration for six or four strands) and place on a baking sheet lined with a parchment paper.
-(For optimum results, use a perforated baking sheet or, at least, a perforated baking matt.)
+- Braid the challah (see illustration for six or four strands) and place on a baking sheet lined with parchment paper.
+(For optimum results, use a perforated baking sheet or, at least, a perforated baking mat.)

-- Let the braided loaves rise in the warm oven for another 20 minutes, or until they have about doubled in size again.
+- Turn off the oven and let the braided loaves rise in the warm oven for another 20 minutes, or until they have about doubled in size again.
 To see if the dough has risen enough, press on it lightly with your finger.
 If the hole slowly fills in by no more than half, the dough is ready.
 If on the other hand, the hole fills in completely and quickly, the dough needs more time.
 If you press on it and the dough deflates, you have over-proofed it.
 (To remedy this, go back to step 14.)